fivethirty/tmpls/README.md

+# templs

-tmpls is a lightweight tool for working with go html templates.
+A lightweight tool for working with go html templates.